Columbia River Adult Day Health Center in Vancouver, WA

 Cons

-• pro The clinic closed abruptly without notice or explanation.
+• pro The clinic abruptly closed without notice or explanation.

-• pro Staff are racist and unprofessional.
+• pro Intake and waitlists are mishandled and unreliable.

 Review